How to Cook That: History

-How To Cook That was founded by Ann Reardon in 2011.
+How To Cook That was founded by Ann Reardon in 2009.
 Prior to becoming a YouTube personality, she worked as a qualified food scientist and dietitian.
 She left the field of food to work with youth as a youth pastor in a low socioeconomic area in Western Australia.
 She self-catered for various events.
 During that time, Reardon taught many of the young people how to cook in her own kitchen.

-In 2009, Reardon moved to Sydney, Australia, with her family and initially launched How To Cook That as a website that contained both video recipes and an online shop.
-The site was launched after she had her third son as something to keep her mind active during night feeds.
+Reardon started How To Cook That on YouTube in 2011.
+She launched the website after she had her third son as something to keep her mind active during night feeds.
 Reardon wrote a single recipe post each week and made occasional videos to complement the recipes.
 The videos were too large for the site so she uploaded them to YouTube and embedded them into the website.
 As the popularity of the videos grew, Reardon started uploading them more frequently.

 Views started in the thousands and grew to millions, attracting media attention.
 In 2013, Reardon was contacted by the BBC to produce a cake for the 50th anniversary of Doctor Who.
 She made a chocolate Dalek cake that was later featured on the BBC as well as Variety.
 The same year, Reardon signed an agreement with DECA, a YouTube multi-channel network based in the United States.
 She also began a brand partnership in December 2013, using appliances by Breville who supplied her with products for giveaways.

 Subscriber numbers grew rapidly with the increased media attention and by February 2014 the channel had 450,000 subscribers and averaged 3.7 million video views per month, making it Australia's most popular YouTube baking channel and the third most popular worldwide.
 By August of that same year, it had over 770,000 subscribers and received more than 5.3 million video views for the month.
 At the end of 2014, the channel surpassed 1,000,000 subscribers, with over 100 million views in total, and was featured in Tubefilter News.
 By February 2015, the channel was attracting 14 million views in a single month.